life-is-a-joke/docs/faq.md

 ??? question "What we do"
     You are with us.
 We have fun.
-We play guitar, football, cooking, party, singing, joking, biking, badminton, and all things fun.
+We play guitar, football, cooking, party, singing, joking, biking, badminton, coding, and all things fun.